Australian Bureau of Statistics and privacy issues

 Unfortunately, many are not aware of the difference between anonymisation and de-identification of data:

 - Anonymisation is an irreversible removal of all identity data of the data contributor, which guarantees that any future re-identification is impossible under any condition.

-- De-identification removes and/or encodes the identity data to make it not readily-identifiable, but it preserves the identifying information in some form, which could be re-linked in the future.
+- De-identification removes and/or encodes the identity data to make it not readily-identifiable, but it preserves the identifying information in some form, which can be re-linked in the future.

-snapshot of a nation on census night as ABS kept telling us, it became a tool capable of continuous, life-long surveillance of every person in Australia.
-During the 2011 census, ABS randomly chose 5% (over a million!) of Australian population and managed to link a staggering 82% of “de-identified” files between the 2006 and 2011 censuses within that sample.
-Those people will be linked again in the census 2016 and may be followed for life, without their knowledge or consent.
-ABS said
+snapshot of a nation on a census night, it became a tool capable of continuous, life-long surveillance of every person in Australia.
+During the 2011 census, the ABS randomly chose 5% (over a million) of Australian population and managed to link a staggering 82% of “de-identified” files between the 2006 and 2011 censuses within that sample.
+Those people were to be linked again in census 2016 and possibly followed for life, without their knowledge or consent.
+The ABS said

-The ABS collects name and address information in order to... enable the linkage of census data with other datasets to increase the value of the census.
-This means that personal information is now not only retained, but also that ABS gets access to other personal data repositories that have nothing to do with census, such as our health records.
-It is possible that for the 2021 census, after the majority of Australians had been dragged into the eHealth system, it will be linked with census too.
+the ABS collects name and address information in order to... enable the linkage of census data with other datasets to increase the value of the census.
+It not only meant that personal information was retained, but that the ABS got access to other personal data repositories that had nothing to do with census.

-In fact, on 18 December 2015, just before Christmas, when everyone was busy with other things and least likely to keep an eye on the bureaucratic news, ABS published the following announcement on its website:
+On 18 December 2015, just before Christmas, when everyone was busy with other things and least likely to keep an eye on the bureaucratic news, the ABS published the following announcement on its website:

 The Australian Bureau of Statistics has decided to retain names and addresses collected in the 2016 Census of Population and Housing in order to enable a richer and dynamic statistical picture of Australia through the combination of Census data with other survey and administrative data.

 Whilst the Census has always been valuable in its own right, when used in combination with other data the Census can provide even greater insight.